- Home

 ⚠ Consider

-Can get busy during cruise ship stops, limited shade in certain sections
+Can get busy during peak periods, limited shade in certain sections

-Blue Lagoon Beach, Nanuya Lailai – Movie Magic Reality
+Blue Lagoon Beach, Nanuya Lailai - Where Movie Magic Feels Real

 Location: Nanuya Lailai Island, northern Yasawas (3.5 hours from Nadi by boat)